24th Cavalry Division (United States)

 The 24th Cavalry Division was a cavalry division of the United States Army, mostly drawn from the National Guards of the Midwest states.
 It was created after World War I from the perceived need for additional cavalry units.
 It numbered in succession of the Regular Army divisions, which were not all active at its creation.
 Going into World War II, the US Army Cavalry Branch contained three Regular Army, four National Guard, and six Organized Reserve cavalry divisions, as well as one independent cavalry brigade.

 Like the other National Guard cavalry divisions, the 24th Cavalry Division was geographically dispersed across the United States.
 At various points during its existence, the division was composed of, or intended to have been composed of, personnel from the Idaho, Iowa, Kansas, Minnesota, North Dakota, South Dakota, Utah, Washington, and Wyoming National Guards.

 History

-The 24th Cavalry Division was constituted in the National Guard in 1921 and assigned to the Third Army.
-It was reassigned to the Fourth Army in 1932.
-The division was not as affected by reorganizations as the other three National Guard cavalry divisions, and was able to organize its headquarters by 1936, three years before the other divisions.
-Like all National Guard cavalry divisions, a significant impediment to training was the geographical dispersion of the division's units, which made the assembly of units larger than a regiment difficult.
+The 24th Cavalry Division was constituted in 1921, originally allotted to the states of Colorado, Kansas, Idaho, Iowa, Minnesota, South Dakota, Washington, and Wyoming, and assigned to the Third Army.
+It was reassigned to the Fourth Army as a result of the army reorganization of 1933.
+Organizationally, the 24th Cavalry Division was unique in that it was the only National Guard cavalry division to maintain the same brigades and regiments from the beginning of its existence to the end.
+It was the least affected by reorganizations, and as a partial result, organized its headquarters a full three years before the other divisions.
+As constituted, the 24th Division consisted of the 57th and 58th Cavalry Brigades.
+The 57th included Iowa’s 113th Cavalry and Kansas’ 114th Cavalry.
+The 57th Machine Gun Squadron, while constituted, assigned to the brigade, and allotted to the state of South Dakota, was never organized.
+The 58th consisted of Wyoming’s 115th Cavalry, Idaho’s 116th Cavalry, and the 58th Machine Gun Squadron of Washington and Wyoming.
+In addition to the combat units, the support units were constituted as inactive units and assigned to the division in 1921.
+These included the 24th Signal Troop, 128th Ordnance Company (Maintenance), 168th Field Artillery Battalion (Horse), 128th Engineer Battalion (Mounted), and 24th Division Quartermaster Train.
+The 124th Medical Squadron was constituted and assigned in 1924.
+In July 1926, the 168th Field Artillery Battalion was organized from the 1st Battalion, 158th Field Artillery, which was formerly assigned to the 45th Division.
+One other unique fact about the 24th Cavalry Division was the organization in 1939 of a division aviation section.
+This section consisted of the 120th Observation Squadron, 120th Photo Section, and a Medical Department Detachment, all from Colorado and formerly assigned to the 45th Division.